ethereum-optimism/optimism/infrastructure/README.md

 ### Deployment

-With a Google Cloud project already created, first you must enable the necessary Google API services in order to successfully run the Terraform scripts to deploy the resources.
+With both of the Google Cloud projects you created, you must enable the necessary Google API services in order to successfully run the Terraform scripts to deploy the resources.
 There is a script to enable (and disable for teardown) the APIs for you:

 ```bash
 ./scripts/gcp_services.sh # [-d: disable]